bytecascade11/astrobyte/src/data/blog/is-ai-creative-or-remixing-human-work.md

 coverImageAlt: "Creative collaboration between human hand and robotic hand with paintbrush"
 ---

-# When Machines Make Art: The Messy Truth About AI and Creativity

 I've been wrestling with this question for months now, and honestly, the more I dig into it, the less certain I become about where the boundaries lie.
 It's one of those deceptively simple questions that unravels into something much more complicated the moment you start pulling at the threads.

 ## The Remix Argument Sounds Convincing at First